lightningWhite/ContainerDepServer/readme.md

 This is can be used as a simple alternative to something like Artifactory for local development.

-To use it, start the nginx server by running start_server.sh, and then use wget to grab the desired file or artifact.
+To use it, start the nginx server by running `start_server.sh`, and then use wget to grab the desired file or artifact.
 For example: wget localhost:1010/
-To add new artifacts, simply place them into the directory where the start_server.sh script is being run.
+To add new artifacts, simply place them into the directory where the `start_server.sh` script is being run.
-The stop_server.sh script can be used to stop the server.
+The `stop_server.sh` script can be used to stop the server.

 ## Additional Info